JingeunKim/JingeunKim.github.io/_pages/about.md

 ***News***
 ==================================================================================================================
 - **[2025.
+Sep]** "From Forecast to Action: Uncertainty-Aware UAV Deployment for Ocean Drifter Recovery" has been accepted at CIKM Workshop on Spatio-Temporal Data Intelligence and Foundation Models 2025

+- **[2025.
 May]** "Pruning for Efficient DenseNet via Surrogate-Model-Assisted Genetic Algorithm considering Neural Architecture Search Proxies" has been accepted at Swarm and Evolutionary Computation!